YasinShafiei/Taxi-Driver/README.md

 ### Project Discription :
   This project is an AI system using Rainforcment learning to detect were should the taxi go (With the lowest path cost).

-  This is the mao for this code :
+  This is the mao for this project :
   ```
   Trip number : 4
 +---------+